-6 Cellular telephones and Data Card Allowance
+6 Cellular telephones, tablets and Data Card Allowance

 - The municipal manager may approve that a monthly allowance not exceeding the limits as per paragraph 4.1 be paid to employees that qualify for the use of cellular telephones or data cards. - 6.2 Employees that elect the allowance option must provide a cellular phone and/or data card to be used for official business and may not use municipal cellular telephones and/or data cards. - Proof that the cellular phone and/or data card is available for official use must be provided on request.
-If the required proof cannot be provided the allowance will be stopped with immediate effect. - The municipality will only pay the allowance to the user; all cost in excess of the allowance will be for the account of the user. - 6.5 The allowance will be paid together with the employees' monthly salary. - The recipient of the allowance will be responsible for the payment of income tax on the allowance, which will be deducted from the employee's salary.
+If the required proof cannot be provided the allowance will be stopped with immediate effect. - The municipality will only pay the allowance to the user; all cost in excess of the allowance will be for the account of the user. - 6.5 The allowance will be paid together with the employees' monthly salary.

-2 Included 29 May 2018
+&lt;sup>2 Included 29 May 2018